astronomer/astro-sdk/python-sdk/docs/guides/openlineage.rst

 A user may choose to send or not, the source code to the OpenLineage then user can specify an environment variable ``OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE`` set with either ``True`` or ``False``.
 By default it will be set to ``True``.

+By default, we emit the temporary tables event in openlineage.
+This might be not that useful for some users who do not want to emit such event in openlineage.
+Such users can set the following config to ``False`` to disable it.
+More details can be found at :ref:`openlineage_emit_temp_table`.

 .. note::
     Disclaimer: Users need to trigger the DAG from the webserver. ``airflow dags tests`` would not work with open lineage.

+Users can validate the openlineage in Marquez UI.
+Instruction to set up Marquez locally can be found `here <https://marquezproject.ai/quickstart>`__

 For example, to send OpenLineage events to a local instance of Marquez with the dev namespace, use: